STAYING COVID-19 SECURE IN 2020

 Cleaning regimes have been enhanced throughout the studios, with a particular focus on common areas, welfare facilities and high-touch points.
 The importance of handwashing is reinforced through signage, training and induction materials.
 Additional hand sanitising facilities have been installed, with a focus on high footfall areas and entry/exit points.

-3. Taking all reasonable steps to assist staff to carry out their job function from home if they can
+3. Taking all reasonable steps to assist staff to work safely from a COVID-19 secure workplace or carry out their job function from home

-All Pinewood staff that can work from home will work from home, and have the tools required to allow them to adapt to a home-working environment.
-Organisations based at the studios are encouraged to work from home where possible.
+Pinewood has enabled all staff that can work from home to do so, and staff have the tools required to allow them to adapt to a home-working environment.
+A phased return to office-based working is now underway, subject to any further changes in government guidance

 Comprehensive measures have been put in place to maintain social distancing on site, including: